wesley-trust/wesleytrust-com/_posts/2021-04-12-graph-api-groups-pipeline-plan.md

   - If there are differences, they're added to a variable
 - If no groups exist, any imported groups must all be created, so the variable is updated
 - An object is then built containing the groups to be removed, updated or created (as appropriate)
-- This object is then returned as a plan of action
+- This object is then returned as a plan of action, which is output as a pipeline artifact for the next stage

 The complete function as at this date, is below: